V/H/S/Beyond

 V/H/S/Beyond is a 2024 found footage science fiction horror anthology film produced by Bloody Disgusting.
 The sequel to V/H/S/85 (2023), it is the seventh installment in the V/H/S franchise and features five found footage segments linked together by a sixth frame narrative.
 It was written and directed by Jay Cheel, Jordan Downey, Virat Pal, Justin Martinez, Christian and Justin Long, and Kate Siegel.

 The film premiered at Fantastic Fest on September 20, 2024, and was released as a Shudder Original Film through the streaming service Shudder in the United States on October 4, 2024.
 A sequel, V/H/S/Halloween, was released October 3, 2025.

 Plot

-The film is presented as an anthology of five short horror films, built into a frame narrative which acts as its own sixth short horror film shot akin to a documentary, with interviews from ufologists.
-Themed around science fiction tropes, each short is linked together with the concept of found footage as each segment is from various VHS tapes.
+The film is presented as an anthology of five short horror films themed around science fiction tropes, and built into a frame narrative which acts as its own sixth short horror film shot akin to a documentary, with interviews from ufologists.